bundle update

 In this case, the two gems have their own set of dependencies, but they share

-in common.
-If you run bundle update thin
+rack in common.
+If you run bundle update thin, bundler will update daemons,

-, when you update a gem using bundle update
+In short, when you update a gem using bundle update, bundler will update all

 dependencies of that gem, including those that are also dependencies of another gem.

-.
-For more information, see the CONSERVATIVE UPDATING
+but not rack.
+For more information, see the CONSERVATIVE UPDATING section

 of bundle install(1).